Hi Friends! Welcome!

 Mr. Hungry and I are still hemming and hawing about what to cook for dinner…both for New Year’s Eve and New Year’s Day.
-I swear it’s one of our favorite past times – determining what to cook next together.
+I swear it’s one of our favorite past times – figuring out what to cook next together.
 Truly.

 Don’t you want to pop that right in your mouth?

 I like to use nice big shrimp – in this instance I used (frozen, uncooked, de-veined) shrimp that were 8-12 count per pound.
 They came in a 2 lb. bag so I made a double recipe.
-Defrost them in the refrigerator or in a bowl of cold water set in the sink with the faucet trickling on for several minutes.
-Blot them dry to start.
+Defrost them in the refrigerator or in a bowl of cold water set in the sink.
+Let the faucet trickle cool water on them for several minutes.
+Blot them dry.

-If this is your only entrée I’d figure 3-4 shrimp per person (at that size) depending on what you serve with it.
+If this is your only entrée I’d figure 3-4 shrimp per person (at that big size) depending on what you serve with it.
 On Christmas, our tradition is to serve both Prime Rib and Baked Stuffed Shrimp, in which case people only eat a couple per person at most.
+If you use a higher count shrimp (per pound), just adjust for more shrimp per person.

 Ritz Crackers, Crab Meat and Butter